CloudLabsAI-Azure/Azure-Well-Architected-Framework/01-Exercise-1-Cost-Optimization.md

   * How would you keep track of cloud expenditure?
   * What will be the cost impact of your new architecture recommendations?

-This will help on the most immediate and direct impact of the recommendations.
+This will help with the most immediate and direct impact of the recommendations.

 ### **Task 1: Monitor and Forecast**

-In this task you will learn how to monitor the cost of a workload with tools like Azure Advisor, Azure Cost Management and Billing.
+In this task, you will learn how to monitor the cost of a workload with tools like Azure Advisor, Azure Cost Management and Billing.

 **a.
 Azure Advisor:** It helps you optimize and reduce your overall Azure spending by identifying idle and underutilized resources.
 You can get cost recommendations from the Cost tab on the Advisor dashboard.